 What Is the Rule of 85?

-If you’re looking for a rule of 85 definition, it’s simply a way to determine pension benefit payments when someone retires early.
+If you’re looking for a rule of 85 definitions, it’s simply a way to determine pension benefit payments when someone retires early.
 This rule can be applied to pension plans, in which an employer contributes money on behalf of employees who can then withdraw money from the plan when they retire.
 If you have a 401(k) or a similar defined contribution plan in which you contribute money toward retirement through elective salary deferrals, this rule doesn’t apply.

 The rule of 85 says that workers can retire with full pension benefits if their age and years of service add up to 85 or more.
 So if you’re 60 years old and you’ve been working at the same company for 25 years then technically, you could be eligible for full pension benefits if you choose to retire early.